Ian-j-cooke/Audit-Programs/As400 Audit Program.md

-# AS/400 (also known as IBM i, power System and iSeries) Audit Program #
+# AS/400 (also known as IBM i, Power System and iSeries) Audit Program #
 ### **Objectives: To review the security settings on the AS/400 system to ensure that the confidentiality, integrity and availability of the application(s) it supports are maintained.** ###

 **Author: 	Ian Cooke
 Twitter:	@COOKEI
 Date:		18/06/18**

 _____________________________________________